 With Sage HRMS HR Actions Dynamic Forms Checklist, employees can simply log in to Sage HRMS HR Actions and see a list of required forms, the status of those forms, and direct links for performing actions on those forms.
 Managers can view a list of their required forms as well as the forms they need to initiate for their direct reports.

-The convenient interface is an alternative to the pull-down list of all forms accessible to the employee within the traditional HR Actions Self-service interface.
-By streamlining and simplifying these processes, human resources can improve how they communicate required actions with employees and provide them with a more user-friendly and reliable approach to onboarding requirements, annual performance reviews, or other recurring forms.
+The convenient interface is an alternative to the pull-down list of all forms accessible to employees and managers within the traditional HR Actions Self-service interface.
+By streamlining and simplifying these processes, human resources can improve how they communicate required actions with employees and managers and provide them with a more user-friendly and reliable approach to onboarding requirements, annual performance reviews, or other recurring forms.

 Automate the display of performance appraisal forms due for completion based on review date criteria.

 Set visibility criteria based on hire date to display a list of required new-hire forms such as I-9, Federal and state W-4, handbook acknowledgment, etc.